 Consumer Groups

-Consumer groups are how FluxMQ turns a durable queue log into a scalable worker pool.
+Consumer groups are how FluxMQ turns a queue log into a scalable worker pool.
+They apply to both durable and stream queues (ephemeral queues do not use consumer groups — delivery is best-effort with no progress tracking).

 At a glance: